Eyal Booker in the Philippines

 World Vision continues in the early recovery phase of its response

-Nearing 90 days after typhoon Mangkhut hit Northern Luzon, World Vision continues in the early recovery phase of its response, providing the affected families with shelter repair kits and agriculture livelihoods assistance.
-To date, World Vision has provided shelter repair assistance and shelter repair kits to 174 families while 308 families received either rice, corn and vegetables seeds in the municipality of Alcala and Baggao.
+After Typhoon Mangkhut hit Northern Luzon in September 2018, World Vision immediately began providing the affected families with shelter repair kits and agriculture livelihoods assistance.
+To date, World Vision has helped repair the homes of 174 families, while 308 families received either rice, corn and vegetables seeds in the municipality of Alcala and Baggao.

-During the relief phase, WV provided relief essentials to 3,691 Mangkhut-affected families including hygiene kits NFIs, kitchen sets and emergency shelter kits.
-We have set up two child-friendly spaces and helped 870 children with psychological and psychosocial support.
+World Vision provided relief essentials to 3,691 Mangkhut-affected families including hygiene kits, kitchen sets and emergency shelter kits.
+We set up two child-friendly spaces and helped 870 children with psychological and psychosocial support.

 World Vision continues to call on donors and partners to support the on-going response to protect the wellbeing of children.
 Several children are still without proper shelter because of their totally damaged houses and with the disruption of their parents’ livelihoods, their nutrition, especially those under 5, are likely to be affected.